zenmonke/caldera-install/README.md

 and that's it!

 (This is my very first public Bash script I've written, due to needing to use Caldera in my current role and setting it up from the Caldera's teams instructions are *very* unclear and lots of workarounds needed in order to make it work.
-After lots of headaches and troubleshooting, this sript looked to simplify this!)
+After lots of headaches and troubleshooting, this script looked to simplify this!)